On the excluded minor structure theorem for graphs of large treewidth: Structure Theorems

-We call the paths $P_i$ the \emph{rows} of $H_r$; the paths induced by the vertices $\{v^i_j,v^i_{j+1}:1\leq i\leq r\}$ for an odd index $i$ are its \emph{columns}.
 The 6-cycles in $H_r$ are its \emph{bricks}.
-In the natural plane embedding of~$H_r$, these bound its `finite' faces.
+In the natural plane embedding of~$H_r$, these bound faces of $H$.
 The outer cycle of the unique maximal 2-connected subgraph of $H_r$ is the \emph{boundary cycle} of $H_r$.

-Any subdivision $H = T H_r$ of $H_r$ will be called an \emph{$r$-wall} or a \emph{wall of size $r$}.
+Any subdivision $H = T H_r$ of $H_r$ will be called an \emph{$r$-wall}, or a \emph{wall of size $r$}.
 The \emph{bricks} and the \emph{boundary cycle} of $H$ are its subgraphs that form subdivisions of the bricks and the boundary cycle of~$H_r$, respectively.
-An embedding of $H$ in a surface~$\Sigma$ is a \emph{flat} embedding, and $H$ is \emph{flat} in~$\Sigma$, if the boundary cycle $C$ of $H$ bounds a disc $D(H)$ that contains a vertex of degree 3 of $H-C$.
+An embedding of $H$ in a surface~$\Sigma$ is a \emph{flat} embedding, and $H$ is \emph{flat} in~$\Sigma$, if the boundary cycle $C$ of $H$ bounds an open disc $D(H)$ in $\Sigma$ such that all its bricks $B_i$ bound disjoint, open discs $D(B_i)$ in $\Sigma$ with $D(B_i)\subseteq D(H)$ for all $i$.

 For topological concepts used but not defined in this paper we refer to~\cite[Appendix~B]{diestel}.
-When we speak of the {\em genus\/} of a surface $\Sigma$ we always mean its Euler-genus, the number $2-\chi(\Sigma)$.
+When we speak of the {\em genus\/} of a surface $\Sigma$ we always mean its Euler genus, the number $2-\chi(\Sigma)$.

-A closed curve $C$ in $\Sigma$ is \emph{genus-reducing} if the (one or two) surfaces obtained by capping the holes of the components of $\Sigma\setminus C$ have smaller genus than $\Sigma$.
+A closed curve $C$ in $\Sigma$ is \emph{genus-reducing} if the (one or two) surfaces obtained by `capping the holes' of the components of $\Sigma\setminus C$ have smaller genus than $\Sigma$.
 Note that if $C$ separates $\Sigma$ and one of the two resulting surfaces is homeomorphic to $S^2$, the other is homeomorphic to~$\Sigma$.
 Hence in this case $C$ was not genus-reducing.